AcheronProject/AcheronDocs/reset_article/principle.rst

 The circuit is pretty clever; the idea is that the user will need to interact with the PCB only once to get it to work.
 When the push button is presset, the transistor will drive nRST to ground immediately; the reset and capacitor by BOOT0 will store voltage.
 By the time the user lets go of the button, BOOT0 is charged up and nRST is low.
 The MCU then goes into bootloader mode.

 There are two caveats with this circuit.
 The first is that the diode is absolutely needed; without it, the charged voltage across the BOOT0 capacitor can maintain the transistor conducting and the MCU will not reset before BOOT0 loses its voltage to resistor decay.
-The second is that the transistor used has to have a base resistor, or else the base and emitter will be shorted -- a bipolar transistor is basically two diodes back-to-back -- and the circuit will never work.
+The second is that the transistor used has to have a base resistor, or else the base and emitter will be shorted -- a bipolar transistor is basically two diodes back-to-back -- and the circuit will never work; using a pre-biased transistor (also known as digital transistor) like the DTC123JK helps to keep component count lower due to the integrated resistors.

 One might point out that this circuit only does half the job -- it is able to get the MCU into DFU, but not able to reset the program.
 Well, as it turns out, resetting the MCU is not needed *per se*.
 See, QMK has software reset capabilities, so once the MCU is flashed it automatically resets.
 The user is also able to reset the MCU through a key combination, making use of the Boot Magic features of QMK.